reach-sh/reach-lang/docs/src/rsh/compute/index.md

 ```

 Conditional expressions may also be written with the `{!rsh} ite` function,
-however, note that this function always evaluates both of its branches,
+however, note that this function always evaluates both of its branches.
-while the regular conditional expression only evaluates one branch.

 ### Arrow expression